absorensen/numbers_go_brrrr/m0_introduction/README.md

 they are also the basis for the content in the section above it.

 # 👨🏼‍💻 Exercises and Teaching
+!!! warning "WSL"

+    I recommend you do not use WSL on Windows.
+It makes GUI and GPU programming difficult.

 Sections indicated by 👨🏼‍💻 are recommended exercises if you want to really learn the topics in-depth or if you are following a course based on the material.